Skip to main content

 /hero-shot for the new soap bar, clean studio look

 The slash command attaches the skill to the message.
-The agent reads the skill’s instructions as the primary brief for the turn, using your free-text addition as the subject or context.
+The agent reads the skill’s prose, default style, extra directions, and attached references as the brief for this turn — your free-text addition is the subject.

 @mention